 Brazil is one of the largest countries in the world, and for those seeking hands-on academics and a vibrant experience full of culture and fun, it’s hard to beat it!
-Notre Dame International offers programs in São Paulo and Rio De Janeiro, both during the semester and the summer.
+Notre Dame International offers study abroad programs during the semester and the summer.
 In these programs, students can take courses in Portuguese, and in some cases, in English, on a range of academic disciplines.
 Currently, our program offerings in Brazil include:

 The São Paulo program allows students to embark in one of two tracks, depending on their major and level of Portuguese proficiency.